Skip to main content

 })();

-Here we'll fake a delay for an asynchronous arrow function.
-That a number is entered as a parameter.
-A variable is created that is equal to an instance of promise (we'll see what this is) this is “promising to return a boolean” between another resolve parameter, we use the setTimeout function and this resolves to true.
-Taking the time it reaches us per parameter.
+Here we simulate a delay for an asynchronous arrow function that takes a number as a parameter.
+A variable is created that is equal to an instance of a promise (we will see what this is later).
+This is "promising to return a boolean."
+It takes another parameter resolve; we use the setTimeout function, and it resolves as true after the time passed as a parameter.
 We return the promise variable.
-This is a way of faking asynchrony, with a promise.
+This is a way to simulate asynchrony with a promise.

 What is a promise?

-When there is asynchronism and we are, for example, calling an external API that will take a while to respond, a promise is used in programming, which will be what we will return at the end of the code block.
-A promise is a special JS object that links the producer code (the code that calls the API) with the consumer code (when we consume the API and expect it to return something specific to us) an example of this:
+When there is asynchrony and we are, for example, calling an external API that will take some time to respond, programming uses a promise, which will be what we return at the end of the code block.
+A promise is a special JS object that links the producer code (the code that calls the API) with the consumer code (when we consume the API and wait for it to return something specific).
+An example of this:

 export interface ProductService {